WARP4dot52/lambda/poincare/doc/simplification.md

 At this step, there are still nested lists in the expression, but we know the expected list length.

-Using `ProjectToNthElement` function, we smartly project each of the expected elements to build the output simplified list.
+Using `ProjectToNthElement` function, we project each of the expected elements to build the output simplified list.

 For example: Applying `ProjectToNthElement` to the second element of `{4,5,6} + sequence(k,k,3)` will compute `5+2` and simplify it to `7`.